Get Set Up to Use the Library

 Activate your Technology Access Account

 Many people activate their account at orientation.
-You need it for most online services at ASU — including accessing the library’s online databases and periodicals.
+You need it for most online services at ASU — and at the library, it includes the online databases and periodicals.
+To activate it:

 Access Your Library Account & Renew Eligible Items